lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 * what are we subtracting from the length of the mRNA?
 What is the consequence of this?
 * what happens in the three lines inside the for loop?
+* why is there a `-2` in the second line?
+Is there a way to avoid having to use this?

 ## Printing the results to file.